Caddisflies undergo complete metamorphosis. The caddisfly lifecycle includes four stages – egg, larva, pupa and adult.

 Most of the life of a caddisfly is in the larva stage.
 They appear very grub like in appearance.

 The larva undergoes five instars as they mature.

 Development for most caddisfly larva takes about 1 year.
 A few have more than one generation per year and some take up to two years.

 Prior to pupation the larva either spins a silken cocoon or seals off their case.

-Different families and genera of caddis case makers have evolved specific case designs based on their habitat, camouflage and for protection.
+Different families and genera of caddis case makers have evolved specific case designs based on their habitat, camouflage and for protection from predators.

 Fast water caddis larval cases are generally streamlined, solid and made of pebbles and other materials to stand up to the stream flow.

 Slow water caddis larval cases are more randomly built and many use sticks, twigs, leave materials, etc.